WPLI: History

-As network programming moved from radio to television, 610 WSLS switched to a full service, Country music format.
+As network programming moved from radio to television, WSLS switched to a full service, Country music format.
 In 1969, Park Communications purchased WSLS-AM-FM-TV.
 Due to FCC ownership restrictions, Park kept the television station and sold the radio stations to Bass Brothers Telecasters.
 As the stations could no longer share a call sign after the purchase, the AM became WSLC at midnight on August 1, 1972, keeping its country sound.
 The FM switched to album-oriented rock and briefly became WSLC-FM before settling on current call sign WSLQ.
 Only the TV station still carries the original call letters.
 Mel Wheeler purchased the two stations in 1976.

-Urban AC and Sports

 At noon on May 25, 2000, WSLC began simulcasting with its new sister station 94.9 WSLC-FM, formerly easy listening turned classic rock station WPVR, after that station was purchased by Mel Wheeler Inc. This continued until March 13, 2002, when the country format moved full-time to WSLC-FM.
 610 WSLC was flipped to new call letters as WVBE, simulcasting co-owned 100.1 WVBE-FM Lynchburg, and brought urban adult contemporary and R&B music full-time to Roanoke.